Navigating the 72 Seasons: Finding Signal in Institutional Dissonance

 When an organization hits the wall, strengths often fail.
 A "Strategic" leader becomes paralyzed by over-analysis; a "Maximizer" becomes a nitpicking critic.
 This is when the "blind spots" take over.

 The X-Factor: Faith Without Data.
 When the data says the challenge is insurmountable, you need a different kind of signal.
-I call it faith—not in a religious sense, but as a complete trust in your team’s collective capacity when the evidence is thin.
+I call it faith—not as a philosophical concept, but as an absolute, uncompromising trust in your team’s capacity when the evidence is thin.

 The Takeaway: Don’t just manage the data; tune the frequency.
 If your team is struggling, don’t turn up the volume (the pressure).
 Re-EQ the environment.
 Find the hope in the dissonance, because that is where the most honest work happens.